 On the NPB tour, each course featured a variation of the farm’s peanuts, starting with peanut hummus, then a lush kale salad with Surryanno ham, honey goat cheese, roasted peanuts, and cornbread crouton, followed by peanut-smoked pork tenderloin and peanut-dusted Virginia quail, rounded out with peanut collard slaw and pan-fried potato salad (cooked in peanut oil, of course).
 And a dessert to die for: a peanut butter scone “Bananas Foster” shortcake, sprinkled with peanut brittle.

-If I could share bites, I would have—but the best I can do is share details about the gourmet peanuts available from Hope & Harmony Farms, featured in our Buyer’s Guide.
+If I could share bites, I would have—but the best I can do is share details about the gourmet peanuts available from Hope & Harmony Farms, featured in our Buyer’s Guide on page 46.

 What I really want to share is how my perspective of sustainability was enriched by this visit to Hope & Harmony Farms.
 Sustainability, according to the farm’s fourth-generation owners Jeffrey and Stephanie Pope, is about keeping the farm alive to see another harvest.
 It’s about making decisions that are economically viable, that reflect their deep respect for the land and their unwavering commitment to live in harmony with the land.
 Simply put, Jeffrey says, “It’s being able to farm another year.”